John Dease: The Quiz Kids

 In 1942 he began the program for which he is now best remembered, The Quiz Kids.
 Modelled on a US program of the same name (one of whose panel members was the young James D. Watson), its format involved a panel of five Sydney schoolboys and girls aged 11 to 15, who were challenged by questions sent in by listeners from all around Australia.
 The listener was rewarded with cash and sponsors' products in the event of no 'Quiz Kid' supplying a satisfactory answer.
 A separate panel in Melbourne was used for six weeks each year.
 Dease played the avuncular quizmaster.
 In all publicity photographs and public appearances he wore an academic gown and mortarboard, as were the panel members, many of whom, such as NSW premier Neville Wran, senior academics John Lambert, Jack Goldring and James Seymour Hagan, were to achieve eminence as adults.
 Barry Jones, who later went on to become a Labor politician, was a member of the Melbourne panel in 1947 and 1948.
 Others included Sue Pearson (mother of Christopher Pearson), David Low, Nola Manning, Michael Connors, Leon Smith, Yvonne Cossart, Milton Osborne, Alana Conlan, Tom Kalmar, Annette Cumine.
 The first team in 1942 consisted of James Hagan, Bernard Lake, Alan Mitchell, Audrey Baker and Dorothy Revie.
 The program was broadcast on 2GB Sunday 7:30pm; Tuesday 8pm from 1943; Sunday 7:30pm from 1959 and was terminated on 14 October 1962.
 Sponsors were Colgate-Palmolive 1942–1944; Johnson & Johnson 1944–1958(?).

+Episodes 203 to 1025 of the The Quiz Kids radio program are preserved in the National Film and Sound Archive.
+A photographic portrait of Dease, by Max Dupain, from 1941 around the time that the series began, is in the collection of the National Portrait Gallery.

-The program was revived for television on ABC Television from 1964–1968 after an abortive simulcast attempt in 1957.
+The program was revived for television on ABC Television from 1964 to 1968 after an abortive simulcast attempt in 1957.